Edmonton Police Service logo

 What technology will be used?

-What training will the officers undergo before the trial launches?
+What training will the officers undergo before the BWV cameras are deployed?

-The Edmonton Police Service ran a body worn camera pilot project from October 2011 through December 2014 to assess its value and capabilities.
+The Edmonton Police Service ran a body worn video pilot project from October 2011 through December 2014 to assess its value and capabilities.

 Will you still be piloting in-car video?

 In 2022, the Edmonton Police Service piloted in car video to evaluate and decide on the best platform and technology for EPS.
-This has been put on hold as our resources have pivoted to body worn cameras.
+This was put on hold as our resources pivoted to body worn cameras.
+Currently, the EPS is not pursuing the use of in-car video.

 When will the recording begin and end?

-Officers who have been issued body worn cameras will have the device in plain view.
-The camera also has a light which indicates that it has been activated.
-Although not legally required, officers are trained to give notice as soon as reasonably possible that a body worn camera is in operation.
+Officers who have been issued body-worn video cameras will have the device in plain view.
+The camera also has a light which indicates recording has been activated.
+Although not legally required, officers are trained to give verbal notice as soon as reasonably possible that a body-worn video camera is in operation.
 The timing of this notice may vary depending on the context of the encounter.

-Where will the body worn camera data be stored, how long will it be stored for and how will the footage be downloaded?
+Where will the BWV data be stored, how long will it be stored for and how will the footage be downloaded?

 At the end of every shift, the members dock their cameras and footage will be automatically uploaded.
 A retention schedule that applies to police records will be applied to the storage of this data, depending on the nature of the interactions (ex. if footage is captured during a criminal investigation versus a bylaw investigation).